[Mike Gapes in the Chair]

 I was too soon.

-I am sure that, as any of these debates progresses, there is often a clarion call: “Let’s just liberalise.
+I am sure that, as any of these debates progress, there is often a clarion call: “Let’s just liberalise.
 Let’s just legalise.”
 I am very pleased that, from what I have heard so far from the Government, they have no intention of doing that, and I massively support them.
 Drugs are illegal for a reason, because of the clear evidence that they are harmful to human health and associated with the wider societal harms of family breakdown, poverty, crime and antisocial behaviour.

 Again, if the hon.
 Gentleman will hold on for a moment, I will address that point.
 Where we have big experience areas such as Colorado and Washington, we have not seen just a stabilisation, reduction or more sensible use.
 We have seen increased rates and an increase in deaths and consequential accidents and results.
 To address his point, in an operation in Switzerland, which I think was also replicated in London, Brighton and Darlington in 2009, an unresponsive minority of heroin users who seemed not to be affected by normal drug treatment methods were given pharmaceutical-grade heroin under daily clinical conditions.
 I am not averse to that; it is a way forward for a very hard core of users, to keep their criminality off the street, get them clean drugs at the right time and help them off their addictions.

 We often say, “Why should we criminalise the user?”
 In my experience of the court system, I have never seen somebody go to prison for the use of drugs.
 They tend to go to prison because of the criminality that results from drugs.
 There is one country, Sweden, that is very stiff on these things.
 Sweden has probably one of the most penal criminal codes for even personal use of drugs.
 It is interesting that it enjoys one of the lowest rates of drug use in Europe.